 The West Palm Beach site is located one mile west of the intersection of the Florida Turnpike, between Okeechobee Boulevard and Jog Road; and, ten miles west of Interstate 95 in the Vista Business Center.
-The site consists of more than 47,000 square feet of classrooms, laboratories and offices and provides free adjacent parking.
-It has 21 classrooms, seven medical laboratories, five computer laboratories, a library, career center, student lounge and a large auditorium.
+The site consists of two buildings with approximately 71,647 square feet of classrooms, laboratories and offices, and with ample free adjacent parking.
+The primary building has 22 classrooms, seven medical/science laboratories, three computer laboratories, a library, student center, Writing Studio, student lounge, administrative and faculty offices, and a large auditorium.
+The second building has 16 classrooms, 8 medical/science laboratories, student lounge, student bookstore, a computer lab, and faculty offices.
+Recent renovations to accommodate the College of Chiropractic medicine have added additional classroom and laboratories.
 All equipment used at the University is comparable to industry standards and effectively meets program objectives.